GispoCoding/pytest-qgis/README.md

 ### Markers

-* `qgis_show_map` lets developer inspect the QGIS map visually at the teardown of the test.
+* `qgis_show_map` lets developer inspect the QGIS map visually during the test and also at the teardown of the test.
 Full signature of the marker
   is:
   ```python
   @pytest.mark.qgis_show_map(timeout: int = 30, add_basemap: bool = False, zoom_to_common_extent: bool = True, extent: QgsRectangle = None)
   ```
     * `timeout` is the time in seconds until the map is closed.
+If timeout is zero, the map will be closed in teardown.
     * `add_basemap` when set to True, adds Natural Earth countries layer as the basemap for the map.
     * `zoom_to_common_extent` when set to True, centers the map around all layers in the project.
     * `extent` is alternative to `zoom_to_common_extent` and lets user specify the extent